-Don't feel guilty - please stop coming.
-Let me tell you one anecdote...
+Don't feel guilty; please stop coming.Let me tell you one anecdote.

 Martha was dying.
-With her last breath she turned to Abe and asked, "Abe, before I die, make love to me just one more time."
+With her last breath she turned to Abe and asked, 'Abe before I die, make love to me just one more time.'

-Abe answered, "How could you ask me to do such a thing?
-I will kill you!"
+Abe answered, 'How could you ask me to do such a thing?
+I will kill you!'

-Martha pleaded, "Everyone is entitled to one last request before they die.
-You should grant me this last wish."
+Martha pleaded, 'Everyone is entitled to one last request before they die.
+You should grant me this last wish.'

-Abe replied, "Okay."
+Abe replied, 'Okay.'
 He got into bed and made love to her.
-No sooner did he finish than she hopped out of bed completely cured, and ran downstairs and started to cook a chicken and yelled into the living room, where her children were sitting, that dinner would be ready in an hour.
+No sooner did he finish than she hoped out of bed completely cured, and ran downstairs and started to flick a chicken and yell into the living room where her children were sitting, that dinner would be ready in an hour.

 The children were astounded, and ran up the stairs to their father who was sitting in a chair and crying.
-They said, "Papa, why are you crying?
+They said, 'Papa, why are you crying?
 It's a miracle!
-Mama is completely cured!"
+Mama is completely cured!'

-He replied, "I know, but when I think what I could have done for Eleanor Roosevelt"
+He replied, 'I know, but when I think what I could have done for Eleanor Roosevelt.'

 Get it?
-"I know, but when I think what I could have done for Eleanor Roosevelt.
-That's why I'm crying."
+'I know, but when I think what I could have done for Eleanor Roosevelt; that's why I'm crying.'

-Don't think about Eleanor Roosevelt, and don't cry unnecessarily.
-If you feel ashamed, don't come because to feel guilty is very bad, and I don't want anybody to feel guilty.
+Don't think about Eleanor Roosevelts, and don't cry unnecessarily.
+If you feel ashamed, don't come - because to feel guilty is very bad, and I don't want anybody to feel guilty.
 Then go and serve the poor people.
 If you want to come here, forget about the whole world.
 If you think about the world you cannot listen to me, you cannot understand me.

-Your life is short, your life is really very short.
-You don't know whether you are going to exist the next moment or not.
-And don't feel sorry for the poor because, in the first place, the poor may not be ready to come.
-I know poor people.
-I have been traveling in this country, I was born in this country; I know poor people.
+You life is short... your life is really very short: you don't know whether you are going to exist the next moment or not.
+And don't feel sorry for the poor, because in the first place, the poor may not be ready to come.
+Because I know poor people: I have been travelling in this country, I have been born in this country; I know poor people.
 Sometimes when they come to me, they come for some other reasons.
-They never come for the reason where I can be helpful.
-They come...
-Their son is not getting employment, so, "Osho, bless."
-They come because their wife is ill, they come because somebody is not getting a child, "So bless."
+They come: their son is not getting employment, so, 'Osho, bless.'
+They come because their wife is ill; they come because somebody is not having a child, 'So bless.'
 They come for some other reasons, not for religious reasons.
-A poor person cannot really have religious reasons; he is starving.
-His problem is not religious; his problem is physical.
+A poor person cannot have religious reasons really; he is starving.
+His problem is not religious, his problem is physical.
 Only a rich person can have religious problems.
 Religion is a by-product of affluence; it is a luxury.

 When your bodily needs are fulfilled, then psychological problems arise.
-A poor man never has psychological problems; you will never see him going to the psychoanalyst - have you ever seen a poor man...?
+A poor man never has psychological problems; you will never see him going to the psychoanalyst.
+Have you ever seen a poor man going?
 He has no psychological problems.
-When your bodily needs are completely fulfilled your problems shift, they take a higher form, they move on a higher altitude - they start becoming psychological.
+When your bodily needs are completely fulfilled, your problems shift: they take a higher form, they move on a higher altitude - they start becoming psychological.

 Indians are very happy that they don't have many psychological problems, and that they don't need many psychiatrists in India.
 And they are very puzzled as to why America has so many psychiatrists.
-They feel very sorry for America because they think, "Poor people, they are suffering so much mental illness."
-They don't understand that a mental illness is a blessing; it simply shows that physical needs are fulfilled; now the person can afford to be mentally ill.
+And they feel very sorry for America, because they think, 'Poor people.
+They are suffering so much mental illness.'
+They don't understand that mental illness is a blessing; it simply shows that physical needs are fulfilled.
+Now the person can afford to be mentally ill.

-When mental needs are fulfilled, then religious needs, spiritual needs, arise - never before.
+When mental needs are fulfilled, then religious needs, spiritual needs, arise - NEVER before.